rbind/robjhyndman.com/content/hyndsight/2014-03-17-loocv-linear-models.md

 where $e\_i = y\_i - \hat{y}\_i $ and $\hat{y}\_i$ is the predicted value obtained when the model is estimated with all data included.
 This is a remarkable result, and is given without proof in [Section 5.5 of my forecasting textbook](http://www.otexts.org/fpp/5/5/).

-I am teaching my second year forecasting class about this result tomorrow, and I thought my students might like to see the proof.
 What follows is the simplest proof I know (adapted from [Seber and Lee, 2003](http://amzn.com/0471415405/?tag=prorobjhyn-20)).

 ### Proof